petzi53/weblog-notes/content/archive/content-organisation/2017-09-20-blackfriday-markdown.md

-**Note:** This document is itself written using Markdown; you can [see the source for it by adding '.text' to the URL][src].
+**Note:** This document is itself written using Markdown; you can [see the source for it by adding '.text' to the URL][src]. /* DOES NOT WORK!
+Maybe link to Github page? */

-  [src]: /projects/markdown/syntax.text
+  [src]: /archive/content-organisation/2017-09-20-blackfriday-markdown

 * * *